ItsGuitar/Khun-Toi-Kitchen-Game/README.md

 ---

 ### Note
 This project was made for learning purposes.
 Feel free to explore the code and learn from it.
+It is strongly advised that you do not simply copy and paste the code.
+You will not learn effectively, and you may not gain a true understanding of the problem-solving process.